16 Best Cities in California

 Pleasant weather and friendly small-town vibes make San Luis Obispo one of the state's most appealing cities.
 You can expect sunshine and bright blue skies much of the year, along with a warm welcome from locals.

 Nestled along California's Central Coast, San Luis Obispo is known as the "Happiest City in America," and it's easy to understand why residents are so content.
-The city has a walkable downtown with quiet tree-lined streets featuring Spanish-style architecture and historic buildings dating to the 19th century.
-The downtown buildings house locally owned eateries and shops, as well as inviting riverfront restaurants on Higuera Street.
+The city has a walkable downtown with quiet tree-lined streets and plenty of locally owned eateries and shops.
+For a relaxing experience, dine al fresco at one of the riverfront restaurants on Higuera Street.

 Other things to see and do in San Luis Obispo include an old mission (founded in 1772) with an exquisitely decorated church, flower-filled grounds, and a museum; a well-attended weekly farmers market that presents live music; and an alleyway plastered with colorful bubblegum.